-- Restores using shared network drives: This method does not require an instance of NetVault Backup Client running inside the virtual machine.
+- Restores using shared network drives: This method does not require an instance of NetVault Client running inside the virtual machine.
 Restores are performed to the shared network drives on the virtual machines, using the Plug-in for FileSystem installed on the plug-in host.
-Since the Plug-in for FileSystem is automatically installed on the NetVault Backup Client, no additional software is required for this type of restore. - Restores using native Plug-in for FileSystem: This method is suitable if an instance of NetVault Backup Client is already running inside the virtual machine.
-The virtual machine is treated as any other physical NetVault Backup Client for the file system restores. - NOTE: Raw Device Mapping (RDM) disks in virtual compatibility mode are restored to flat ".vmdk" files, not to the original RDM.
+Since the Plug-in for FileSystem is automatically installed on the NetVault Client, no additional software is required for this type of restore. - Restores using native Plug-in for FileSystem: This method is suitable if an instance of NetVault Client is already running inside the virtual machine.
+The virtual machine is treated as any other physical NetVault Client for the file system restores. - Restores using file-level indexing for continuous data protection (CDP) backups: When restoring files from a CDP backup, the file-level indexing occurs automatically during the restore process rather than the backup process.
+This method reduces the amount of time required for a backup job.
+File-level recovery of a CDP backup is only available with a QoreStor storage device version 7.1.2 or later. - NOTE: Raw Device Mapping (RDM) disks in virtual compatibility mode are restored to flat ".vmdk" files, not to the original RDM.
 The alternative is to omit these disks during a restore.